 \subsection{Empathetic Dialogue Synthesis}

 In addition to psychological QA pairs, empathy is recognized as a core component of effective mental health support \cite{sorin2024large}.
-To this end, we incorporate empathetic expressions into the dialogue corpus from online platforms to enhance its emotional richness and relevance to real-world psychological interactions.
-Specifically, we refine these dialogues through LLMs to achieve the following objectives.
-We first enhance emotional resonance by incorporating empathetic expressions and techniques (e.g., ``Hearing about your experience, I wish I could give you a warm hug.").
-Subsequently, we ensure that each dialogue provides evidence-based guidance to deepen the understanding of users' issues, instead of limiting responses to surface-level empathy.
-Finally, we deliver solution-oriented support by offering concrete coping strategies and practical steps that address the specific challenges presented.
+To this end, we incorporate empathetic expressions into the dialogue corpus derived from authentic resources to enhance its emotional richness and relevance to real-world psychological interactions.
+Specifically, we refine these dialogue data through LLMs to achieve the following objectives.
+We first enhance emotional resonance by incorporating empathetic expressions and supportive techniques (e.g., ``Hearing about your experience, I wish I could give you a warm hug.'').
+Subsequently, we ensure that each dialogue provides evidence-based guidance that facilitates deeper understanding of users' issues, instead of limiting responses to surface-level empathy.
+Finally, we deliver solution-oriented support by offering concrete coping strategies and practical steps that address the specific issues and challenges presented.
 Through these steps, we ultimately obtain 73k high-quality dialogue data equipped with sufficient empathetic expressions.